Vets Who Treat Rabbits in Utah

 • Do they intubate?
 This means placing a tube so they can breathe for your rabbit if they stop breathing

 • Do they have the correct meds on hand to handle emergencies if something were to go wrong?
+For example reversal for their anesthesia

 • Do they have specialized training in rabbits?
 Are they up to date on all meds and practices?
 Can they handle rabbits without traumatizing them?